vboyev-MSFT/defender-docs/defender-endpoint/linux-preferences.md

 > [!NOTE]
 > Available in Defender for Endpoint version `101.23062.0010` or later.

-##### Configure scanning of raw socket events
+##### Configure scanning of network socket events

-When this feature is enabled, Defender for Endpoint will scan network socket events such as creation of raw sockets / packet sockets, or setting socket option.
+When this feature is enabled, Defender for Endpoint will scan network socket events such as creation of raw sockets / packet sockets / UDP sockets, or setting socket option.

 > [!NOTE]
 > This feature is applicable only when Behavior Monitoring is enabled.